Minoqi/minos-UUID-generator-for-godot/Documentation/GDScriptDocumentation.md

 # Usage with GDScript

-There are two ways to use the UUID generator, in eidtor or at runtime.
+There are two ways to use the UUID generator, in eidtor or at runtime. *Make sure to have followed the installation steps first!*

 ## In Editor